All Episodes

 Exactly.

-I mean, I've been I've gone through this.
+I mean, I've gone through this.

-I went through school uh sitting around liberals, not trying to be one and getting in trouble for not trying to be one.
+I went through school sitting around liberals, not trying to be one and getting in trouble for not trying to be one.

-As a matter of fact, my husband used to say she's not really a liberal.
+As a matter of fact, my husband used to say, she's not really a liberal.

-She's she's conservative.
+She's conservative.

 It's just that she's being taught in liberal schools.